nishihatapalmer/TreeTable/README.md

    MyObject rootObject = yourMethodToGetAnObjectTree();
    TreeTableNode rootNode = TreeTableNode.buildTree(rootObject, parent -> ((MyObject) parent).getChildren());
 ```
 You must supply the root object of the tree, and a lambda, or a class implementing `ChildProvider`, that returns a list of child objects from a parent object, and a `TreeTableNode` will be returned which is the root node of an identical tree of TreeTableNodes.
 This method makes one assumption: that any node that doesn't have any children isn't allowed to have children.
 So no expand or collapse handles will be shown for nodes with no children.

-This is generally what is needed, but if your criteria is different, you will have to implement a custom method to build the tree.
+If your object doesn't have a tree structure modelled within it already, you can build any static tree of `TreeTableNode` you like, but you'll have to write the code to do that.

 ### Dynamically building a tree
 You can dynamically build nodes on expand, or remove them on collapse, by implementing the `TreeTableEvent.Listener` and responding to expand or collapse events.